smyrmnsr/shopqipo-ecommerce/README.md

 Installing NPM modules on both client and server folders

-Execute these commands from the project directory
+Execute these commands from the project root directory

 ```
 npm install